IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

 * Created an Event Streams topic
 * Retrieved all the credentials needed to access the topic from  an application .
-* Configured the Stock Trader app to use your topic
+* Configured the Trader Lite app to use your topic
-* Generated transactions in the Stock Trader app and verified that the data is being replicated via Event Streams.
+* Generated transactions in the Trader Lite app and verified that the data is being replicated via Event Streams.
 * Examined messages sent to your topic in the Event Streams Management console.